mjhydri/1D-StateSpace/README.md

 System Output:
 --------------
-A vector including beats, downbeats, local tempo, and local meter columns, respectively.  shape (num_beats, 4).
+A vector including beats, downbeats, local tempo, and local meter columns, respectively and with the following shape: numpy_array(num_beats, 4).

 References:
 -----------